 Fly to Lukla and Trek to EBC

-The most popular way of Traveling to the Everest Base Camp from Kathmandu, which many people use, is taking a regular plane flight or charter helicopter to Lukla from Kathmandu or Ramechhap (Manthali).
+The most popular way of traveling to the Everest Base Camp from Kathmandu, which many people use, is by taking a regular plane flight or charter helicopter to Lukla from Kathmandu or Ramechhap (Manthali).
 The regularly scheduled flight to the Lukla airport is affected by changing weather often, so you need to take a helicopter flight in this case.
 You can see stunning mountain views while you fly to Lukla to reach the Everest base camp from Kathmandu.

 After landing at Lukla airport from the plane/helicopter (lands in Surki sometimes), you start walking toward Phakding, the first destination of the Everest base camp hike.
 And then, you walk another 6-7 days to the base camp after spending a night in Phakding to Reach the Everest Base Camp from Kathmandu.
 The total length of the Everest base camp hike is about 130km, and the maximum elevation you visit during the trek is 5550m (Kalapatthar), which is higher than the EBC (5364m).
 The highest elevation where you spend a night during the base camp trek in Nepal is Gorakshep (5180m).
 It is one of the most popular and accessible mountain trekking in the Himalayas.